 Porcelain veneers are small custom-made coverings that a dentist bonds to your teeth to improve your smile's appearance.
 Although this teeth whitening option is expensive, your dentist may suggest veneers if bleaching is not an option for you.
 Porcelain veneers are generally painless, but some patients do experience discomfort and sensitivity to temperature after treatment.
-Because veneers are customized, the process may take several visits to the dentist, but once your dentist completes the cosmetic procedure, they can last 20 years.
+Because veneers are customised, the process may take several visits to the dentist, but once your dentist completes the cosmetic procedure, they can last for 20 years.

 BEST FOR someone with stains that cannot be removed with bleaching agents.

 Professional teeth whitening takes place at your dental office.
 Your dentist will apply a gel-like solution to your teeth while shining an activating light on the gel.
 You should experience minimal pain with this teeth whitening option, so there's no need to be scared of the dentist's chair.
 The treatment takes approximately an hour, and the results last longer than other whitening treatments.

 BEST FOR someone who wants to see results quickly.

 You can purchase OTC whitening trays or get custom-fitted trays from your dentist.
 OTC trays come with a peroxide-whitening gel that gently removes surface stains.
 But if you're looking for whitening trays that fit perfectly, the dentist can make trays using impressions of your teeth.
 Plus, you can use these trays from the comfort of your home.
 Your dentist will instruct you to place a small amount of bleaching solution into the trays and wear for up to four hours a day for a week or two.